This list is used by the Anthropologies of African Biosciences Research Group to circulate contributions to their forum

 This is the JISCmail list for the BSA Postgraduate Forum.
 The PGF facilitates contact between student members and the BSA Council.
 The PGF holds regular events across the UK.
 It is open to all postgraduate members of the BSA.

-This list is used by the Race & Ethnicity Study Group and Race Forum (British Sociological Association), to make announcements of forthcoming events and programmes.
+This list is used by the Race & Ethnicity Study Group (British Sociological Association), to make announcements of forthcoming events and programmes.

 This is the mailing list for the British Sociological Association's Visual Sociology Study Group.